jon-weisz/fsmt/documentation/source/testdesign.rst

 	name = xeyes

 Describes the name of the component.
 This has to be used in the ``order`` option within the **run** section.
 The name does not necessarily have to be the same as the command, you are free to choose.
+Component names **MUST BE UNIQUE**

 ::